 Cisco Secure Client

-Tailscale and Cisco Secure Client (including AnyConnect) both provide comprehensive VPN solutions.
-But they differ in both their scope as well as the administrative lift required.
-In this article, we’ll compare the features of each product so you can decide which one would work best for your use case.
+Tailscale and Cisco Secure Client (previously AnyConnect) both provide comprehensive VPN solutions.
+There are major differences in underlying architecture, investment for initial setup, and commitments to hardware maintenance.
+Let’s compare the features of each product so you can decide which one would work best for your use case.

 Comparison matrix